kimjoar/ttm4130/Sammendrag.markdown

 Each SCS is seen by applications as one or more Service Capability Features (SCF): abstractions of the functionality offered by the network, accessible via the Parlay/OSA API.
 Sometimes they are also called services.
 The Parlay/OSA SCFs are specified in terms of interface classes and their methods.

+SCSs provide the applications with SFCs, and are abstractions from underlying network functionality.
+From the viewpoint of the applications, an SCS can be seen as a resource to the core network.

+Services using Parlay are meant to reside outside the network trust boundries.

 ![Parlay/OSA](http://github.com/kjbekkelund/ttm4130/raw/master/parlay-osa.png)

 The OSA Gateway is viewed by the Applications as a set of interfaces, grouped in terms of functionality into discoverable Service Capability Features (SCF), of two kinds: